 Nowadays, I shoot with my Canon 70D camera and I sometimes use a polarization filter or ND filter for long exposures.
 For post processing I use Adobe Lightroom.

-The Moving Matters magazine chose one of my pictures as the cover photo and I currently provide photo material for the Element3 skischool during the winter season.
+The Moving Matters magazine chose one of my pictures as cover photo.

 My landscape photography calendar is called ‘Australië en Nieuw-Zeeland’.
-The calendars feature 12 beautiful images captured in the amazing landscapes of Australia and New Zealand.
-Both a photo calendar for 2018 and a birthday calendar version are available.
-The calendars will make a great Sinterklaas, Christmas or birthday gift for friends and family.
+The calendar features 12 beautiful images captured in the amazing landscapes of Australia and New Zealand.
+The calendar will make a great Sinterklaas, Christmas or birthday gift for friends and family.

-A donation from every calendar sold will go to the Epilepsy Foundation.
+A donation of every calendar sold will go to the Epilepsy Foundation.

 Birthday Calendar A4 double – €22,50

-** Have a look at the gallery ‘Publications’ below for larger sized examples of the calendars**
+** Have a look at the gallery ‘Publications’ below for larger sized examples of the calendar**

 Ever since I was a kid, my family and I went skiing in the Alps.
 After skiing and working in different resorts, I fell in love with the Kitzbüheler mountains in the 14/15 season.
 From this moment on, I’ve been working as a ski instructor in the Element3 skischool and consider Kitzbühel as my second hometown.